 **The Counseling Psychology curriculum is designed to be completed in a minimum of 33 months, as published in the 2011-12 Pacifica catalog.

 ***Department of Education Gainful Employment "Program On-time to Completion."

-Students who completed the MA program between July 1, 2011 and June 30, 2012 within the Department of Education Gainful Employment "Program On-time to Completion" criterion of 33 months reported approximately 69%.
+Students who completed the MA program between July 1, 2012 and June 30, 2013 within the Department of Education's Gainful Employment "Program On-time to Completion" criterion of 33 months reported approximately 69%.
 An additional 15% of the students completed the program in between 33 months and 4 years.
 The remaining 16% completed the program in 4 or more years.

 Estimated Total Tuition

 MA (30 mos/2.5yrs) $56, 052

 Total annual room and board charges: